 5. The golden NPS Survey question

 Instead of going over the things that you can do with NPS data, I’ll go over where you can put this NPS survey question.
 NPS is super flexible and it’s suppose to be.
-You can use this question in any of the method that I mention above.
+You can use this question in any of the methods that I mention above.
 This includes the one-click email surveys as well as a website widget survey.
 You can place this on your product’s landing page or most people like to use it on specific blog post pages.
-It’s very flexible and can gain you a lot of valuable insights.
+It’s very flexible and can help you gain a bunch valuable insights.

 6. What’s one feature we can add that would make your day?

 This is another question I like to ask within our application.
-This isn’t a type of question that I usually ask cold visitors that visit on the site, instead I like to either put this in a triggered email.
+This isn’t a type of question that I usually ask cold visitors that visit on the site.
+I like to either put this in a triggered email instead.
 We integrate directly with Intercom at YesInsights, so you can send out triggered emails with our surveys embeded directly within Intercom.
+We currently integrate with 30+ email marketing platforms including Salesforce, Drip, and Aweber.
 Companies like Piktochart uses us within their Intercom emails and get 75% response rate on all surveys.

-The thing I like to do with this question is gather all the response and look at the most requested feature.
-Our surveys all come with respondent tracking, so I’ll be able to analyze all the data and personally reach out to every customer that requested for that specific feature when it’s finished being built.
+I like to gather all the responses and look at the most requested feature.
+Our surveys come with respondent tracking.
+So I’ll be able to analyze all the data and personally reach out to every customer that requested for that specific feature when it’s finished being built.
 That’s my way of making our customers happy 🙂

 I hope those questions above can help you add more context to your heatmaps so that you can learn more about your audience as well as improve your product and come up with more marketing channels.
 The goal is to get creative with the questions that can help you solve your marketing problems and gain more insights from your heatmaps.